aljedaxi/daxi.ml/articles/bounding-through-time.md

 if all this whirls away
 i trust

-whatever's left of me, of my
+whatever's left of my—of me–
-stream of spry sincerity,
-my endless glee, without goodbye, with all the try i've left, i'll see
+this stream of spry sincerity, this glen of glee, without goodbye, with all the try i've left, i'll see

 you,